elanini/badnote/README.md

 ## Implementation
 No Piazza authentication is used.
 We generate a random number and put it in browser local storage, using it as a user ID.
 A vote is simply a row in the database with post ID and user ID (and post type - student question, student answer, instructor answer).
 POST/GET/DELETE for voting and checking the vote.

+Please be nice to the server.
+Otherwise I'll just turn it off.

 We're using ExpressJS as the backend with a simple sqlite database.
 JQuery and the usual suspects for the extension.

 ### Running the server yourself